jbossdemocentral/bpms-travel-agency-demo/README.md

 -----------------
 See the tagged releases for the following versions of the product:

+- v1.2 - JBoss BPM Travel Agency with one-click install on bpmPaaS.

 - v1.1 - JBoss BPM Suite 6.0.3 with optional docker installation.

 - v1.0 - JBoss BPM Suite 6.0.3 and updated travel agency demo with compensation features.